mrahman676/horiseon-accessibility-improvements/README.md

 # horiseon-accessibility-improvements
-Refactor the web page code to improve it's accessibility so that it is optimised for search engines
+Refactor the web page code to improve it's accessibility so that it is optimised for search engines and users